osprey-dcs/grc-atf-fdas/D-4-02_PROC_-_Measurement_Device_Calibration.md

 This procedure is to be followed when it is deemed necessary to establish a new set of calibration data for the Quartz ADC boards.

 ## 2 - Summary

 In this procedure, one person (the operator) will be responsible for all tasks described.
-The operator will connect the calibration source (function generator and precision DVM) to the Quartz ADC chassis (up to two at a time) and run a calibration script via the command-line interface.
+The operator will connect the calibration source (function generator and precision DVM) to the Quartz ADC chassis (up to two at a time).
 This will be repeated for each ADC chassis as required.

 ## 3 - Preparing for Calibration: Hardware

+To prepare for a session to calibration one or more chassis:

 - [3.1] Locate the calibration cable set [D.1.5 P1](D-1-05_BOM_-_List_of_Supporting_Equipment.csv) (see Figures 1a-c).
 This assembly distributes the calibration voltage to (up to) two Quartz ADC chassis.
 On one side there are qty 4 DB-37(M) connectors for attaching to the ADC chassis, and on the other side there is a single BNC connector for attaching the excitation voltage source.

 <figure style="text-align: center;">